New Jersey’s Implied Consent Laws and Refusing Alcohol Testing

 Unlike other states, New Jersey's implied consent law doesn't require drivers to take blood or urine tests.

-Proof of an Implied Consent Violation
+Proof of a New Jersey Implied Consent Violation

 A driver who's cited for refusal will face penalties if the magistrate judge determines—by a preponderance of the evidence (more likely than not)—all of the following: